tasuki/masonry-ordered/_posts/1970-01-01-introduction.md

 ## Repository / development

-The repository of jQuery Masonry Sorted is at [github.com/tasuk/masonry-ordered](http://github.com/tasuk/masonry-ordered).
+The repository of jQuery Masonry Ordered is at [github.com/tasuk/masonry-ordered](http://github.com/tasuk/masonry-ordered).
 There you can find the newest version, submit bug reports, or help with development.

 ## Thanks to:
 - [David DeSandro](http://desandro.com/) for the amazing [jQuery Masonry](http://masonry.desandro.com/)